 Kubernetes has become the de facto container orchestration platform for running and scaling application workloads.
-When deploying the application on Kubernetes, some specific commands might need to run in the container to ensure that it is running properly or has the desired configurations.
+When deploying the application on Kubernetes, some specific commands might need to be run in the container to ensure that it is running properly or has the desired configurations.
 You might even need to run some commands within a sidecar container to generate and store log data.

 This blog will examine how commands and arguments can be used when creating Kubernetes pods with some hands-on examples.
-Adding commands to Docker containers can be done using CMD and Entrypoint while creating the Dockerfile.
+Adding commands to Docker containers can be done using CMD and ENTRYPOINT while creating the Dockerfile.
 If you are unfamiliar with how this works in Docker, please refer to this blog, as understanding commands in Kubernetes is a prerequisite.

 What are commands & Arguments in Kubernetes?